rafis/message-api/README.md

 > browse
 ```

-If `browse` doesn't launch your browser, manually open [http://localhost:8080/](http://localhost:8080/) in your browser.
+If running `browse` command doesn't launch your browser then you can manually open [http://localhost:8080/](http://localhost:8080/) in your browser.

 ## Test ##

-To run tests (temporary broken):
+To run tests:

 ```sh
 $ sbt test
 ```

+Tests are temporarly broken and actually we will probably migrate to Postman tests.